ulflulfl/homeautomation/Sensirion_SCD41.md

 * set a static altitude
 * set a static pressure
-* set a dynamic pressure using ESPHome lambdas (e.g. from a BMP280 sensor)
+* set a dynamic pressure from another source using ESPHome lambdas (e.g. from a BMP280 sensor)

 If I would use the sensor "mobile" especially in changing elevations, I would choose the last option.